Enrollment status is the number of units upon which your financial aid award is

 cancelled.
 Consortium agreements should be submitted before the student's

-census day and no later than the studentís last day of enrollment for the term
+census day and no later than the Consortium Agreement Deadline for the

 agreements must be filed every semester and can only be submitted once per

-You must maintain enrollment in at least one course at Grossmont College or the
+enrollment in at least one course at Grossmont College or the Consortium

-Consortium Agreement will be cancelled.
-You must submit a summer
+Agreement will be cancelled.
+You must submit a summer Consortium Agreement

-Consortium Agreement to the Financial Aid Office by July 18, 2013.
-This is
+to the Financial Aid Office by July 17, 2014.
+This is the date financial

 Back to Student Guide